The Family Medicine for America's Health Board of Directors developed entrustable professional activities for family medicine.

 All graduates of family medicine residency programs may not include all of the EPAs in their personal practice.
 The goal of training is for the graduate to be prepared for comprehensive, longitudinal care, even though some may not practice in that manner.

-The American Board of Family Medicine (ABFM) has indicated that Diplomates will likely first see these in the context of the MC-FP Part II Self-Assessment Modules (SAMs).
-These EPAs also serve as the structure for organizing the scoring process on the SAMs.
+The American Board of Family Medicine (ABFM) board of directors hasn't yet had a formal discussion on the role of EPA's/Milestones in the certification process.
+ABFM has indicated that Diplomates will likely first see these in the context of the MC-FP Part II Self-Assessment Modules (SAMs).
+These competencies also serve as the structure for organizing the scoring process on the SAMs.
 Existing SAMS will probably not be retrofitted with competencies based on EPAs.

 Do other specialties have EPAs?

 Yes.
 Many specialties, including internal medicine and pediatrics, have or are working on EPAs.

 The EPAs were developed by the Family Medicine for America’s Health Board of Directors.
 Input was sought from those who educate family physicians: members of the Association of Family Medicine Residency Directors, the Association of Departments of Family Medicine, Society of Teachers of Family Medicine, and the North American Primary Care Research Group.
 Input was reviewed by the leadership of the family medicine organizations, who provided feedback and recommendations to the Family Medicine for America's Health Board of Directors.